 Data Center Tax Exemption: Data Center projects involving at least 100,000 square feet that result in the creation of at least 20 qualifying jobs and a capital investment of at least $200 million over a 5-year period can qualify for a 100% exemption on sales and use tax.

-Research and Development Tax Credit/Exemption: Provides qualified businesses with the option of selecting either a sales tax exemption on property purchased for purposes of R&D or an R&D credit against the franchise tax.
+Sales Tax Exemption or Franchise Tax Credit for Qualified Research: A person engaged in qualified research can claim either a sales and use tax exemption on the purchase, lease, rental, storage or use of depreciable tangible personal property directly used in qualified research, or a franchise tax credit based on qualified research expenses.
 The amount of the credit is 5% of the difference between the qualified research expense incurred in Texas and the base period.
 The total credit cannot exceed 50% of franchise tax liability.